neemzy/patchwork/README.md

 ### Unit

-PHPUnit classes are to be located in `app/tests/unit` and to wear the `[App]\Tests' namespace.
+PHPUnit classes are to be located in `app/tests/unit` and to wear the `[App]\Tests` namespace.
 You can then simply run `phpunit` at the application's root to play your tests.

 PHPUnit's configuration is done through the `phpunit.xml` file.